 Jemseg Grand Lake Watershed Association

-To see our FULL eDNA report, check the link in our bio to head to our website, where it is published under the News tab!Alosa pseudoharengus is a fish of many names!
-Alewife, Gaspereau, and Kiack are some of its monikers!This is a species that is commercially fished for in Atlantic Canada, often for use as bait in other fisheries.#fish #newbrunswick #environmentalDNA #nature #Conservation ...
+To see our FULL eDNA report, check the link in our bio to head to our website, where it is published under the News tab!Rainbow Smelt (Osmerus mordax).
+The smelt is a weak swimmer, and can rarely pass dams.Outside of our watershed, but still in New Brunswick, Lake Utopia has two distinct Rainbow Smelt populations that behave as different species!
+The large-bodied population have been designated endangered. #fish #newbrunswick #environmentalDNA #nature #conservation ...
 See MoreSee Less

 View on Facebook